pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 ![tags_erased](./imgs/tags_erased.png)

-2. Also, remove the folder ".dvc/" and the files "data/data.zip.dvc" and ".dvcignore"
+2. Also, remove the folder ".dvc/" and the files "data/data.zip.dvc" and ".dvcignore", if it exists

 ```Bash
 rm -rf .dvc/ data/data.zip.dvc .dvcignore